JJCAPPE/deskinator/deliverables/report.typ

 == UX Simplification

 The current UX is not very beginner and non-technical-user friendly.
 The need to ssh into the machine, manually download the code and run it makes it a tedious and technical process.
 Creating a simple web-app that can be downloaded as an executable and run locally would simplify the process and make it more accessible to a wider audience.
-The web-app would abstract the complexity of connecting to the robot by providing a simple interface to guide the users thorugh the process of connecting to the robot and running the cleaning process.
+The web-app would abstract the complexity of connecting to the robot by providing a simple interface to guide the users through the process of connecting to the robot and running the cleaning process.

 #pagebreak()